stephlee3/Homework3Li/README.md

 #> 3     2 18.583635           NA    22.55069
 ```

-Similarly, we can get functions and to extract specific info from the whole dataset.
-The can show the specific id, visit, or room, and can show the quantiles and mean value of different timepoints for a specific scenario.
+Similarly, we can get functions **visit** and **room** to extract specific info from the whole dataset.
+The {print} can show the specific id, visit, or room, and **summary** can show the quantiles and mean value of different timepoints for a specific scenario.

 ``` r
 out <- subject(x, 44) %>% visit(0) %>% room("bedroom")